VisualPHPUnit/VisualPHPUnit/README.md

 3. Open `app/config/bootstrap.php` with your favorite editor.
     1. Within the `$config` array, change `pear_path` so that it points to the directory where PEAR is located.
     2. Within the `$config` array, change `test_directory` so that it points to the root directory where your unit tests are stored.
+4. Configure your web server (see below).

 ## Web Server Configuration

+### Apache

+VPU comes with .htaccess files, so you won't have to worry about configuring anything.
+Simply point your browser at the location where you installed the code!

+#### Troubleshooting

+1. Make sure `mod_rewrite` is enabled.
+2. Make sure `AllowOverride` in your `httpd.conf` is set to `all`.
+3. If you're using WAMP, you'll need to adjust the two `.htaccess` files to reflect the location where you extracted VPU.
+(In this example, VPU has been extracted to `C:\wamp\www\vpu`, where `C:/wamp/www/` has been set as the `DocumentRoot` in `httpd.conf`.)
+  - In the `.htaccess` file located at the root of the repository, add the following line after line 2:
+    `RewriteBase /vpu`
+  - In `app/public/.htaccess`, add the following line after line 2:
+    `RewriteBase /vpu/app/public`

 ### nginx